jcervas/teaching/2023-2024/class-cmu-84-352/syllabus.md

 pages, and enhance your analysis with maps, tables, and other visuals (not included in page count).

-*Alternative Technical Comparison* (1000-1500 words): Instead of the plan comparison, you will use computer simulation to generate and assess alternative districting plans for the specified region, focusing on the fairness and legality of the enacted plan.
+*Alternative Technical Comparison*: Instead of the plan comparison, you will use computer simulation to generate and assess alternative districting plans for the specified region, focusing on the fairness and legality of the enacted plan.
 Use either `GerryChain` (Python) or `rdist` (R) for this analysis.
 Compare each simulated plan to the region’s 2023 legislative plan.
 This involves critically analyzing redistricting plans, emphasizing computer simulation over creating new plans from scratch.

 #### Expert Witness Report: